Apparently, The Royal Family Shaded Prince Harry With A Wreath

-For normal people, pettiness means not inviting someone to brunch, or crying foul play when you've obviously lost an election fair and square.
-But for the British royals, the shade is a lot more subtle.
-This time, The Firm has sent a message by refusing to let Prince Harry and Meghan Markle participate in Sunday's Remembrance Day.

-The Sunday Times reported that Prince Harry, who lives in Montecito, California with his wife, spent upwards of $1,300 (£1,000) on a wreath of poppies that were to be laid in his name at the Cenotaph during the 9th November annual service commemorating war veterans and the dead.
+The Sunday Times reported that Prince Harry, who lives in Montecito, California with his wife, spent upwards of $1,300 USD on a wreath of poppies that were to be laid in his name at the Cenotaph, Britain’s official war memorial, during the November 9 annual service commemorating war veterans and the dead.
 Mind you, this is an event that's near and dear to the Duke of Sussex's heart, as the ex-royal served in British army for a decade, including two tours in Afghanistan, and founded the Invictus Games, an international sports event for injured and sick veterans and army personnel.

 Advertisement